nkurniansyah/BP_PRS/README.md

 We performed association analysis using mixed models implemented in the GENESIS R package for all individuals and linear regression for unrelated individual.
 Below is an example code.
-It uses function that we provide in the folder “Code”.
+It uses functions that we provide in the folder “Code”.

     library(GENESIS)
     library(GWASTools)